Your Systems Engineers are Burning Out (and why it can be easy to miss)

 You can keep buying tools.
 Or you can make it easier for your people to do their best work.

-Complex, reactive infrastructure creates engineering drag
+Complex, reactive infrastructure creates systems engineering drag

 If your platform is noisy and inconsistent, your people are going to feel it long before your P&L does.
 Multiple clouds, overlapping security stacks, several backup products and a patchwork of monitoring tools.
 Each decision made sense at the time.
 Together, they created drag.